Best Colleges for History Majors

 3. What are the Majors in History?

-Every school offers a unique curriculum with different course options, but if you decide to major in history, you can expect to take classes with subjects pertaining to:
+Every school offers a unique curriculum with different course options, but if you decide to major in history, you can expect to take classes with subjects about:

 • American History